 A Message from the AACR

-Every American is entitled to equitable access to life, liberty, and the pursuit of happiness.
-Health care is a critical component of these “unalienable rights”, and disparities in health care are among the most significant forms of inequality and injustice.
-The AACR will work together with all stakeholders to galvanize the momentum that has been created by the current movement against racial inequality to effect long-term positive changes in cancer research and care for the benefit of all.
-We will continue to actively promote high-quality, impactful science and policies that benefit everyone equally, and at the same time dedicate our efforts to the elimination of cancer health disparities and the inclusion and recognition of the contributions of minority investigators in cancer research.
-Furthermore, the AACR is committed to working with policy makers to ensure that cancer health disparities research becomes a national priority.
-By providing adequate funding for such innovative research, Congress can be of enormous assistance in unraveling the complexities of cancer health disparities and ensuring that we achieve the bold vision of health equity in racial and ethnic minorities and other underserved populations.
+Every American must have equitable access to life, liberty, and the pursuit of happiness.
+Health care is a critical component of these “unalienable rights”, as powerfully described by the Reverend Dr. Martin Luther King Jr. during the Medical Committee for Human Rights 1966 meeting in Chicago: “of all the forms of inequality, injustice in health is the most shocking and inhumane.”
+AACR is committed to working with our policy makers to ensure that we maintain a sharp focus on prioritizing cancer health disparities research.
+By providing adequate funding for innovative research, Congress can be of enormous assistance in eradicating cancer health disparities and ensuring that we achieve the bold vision of health equity for racial and ethnic minorities and other medically underserved populations.

 Chair, AACR Cancer Disparities Progress Report 2022 Steering Committee